FlexyTools/Flexy.AssetRefs/Readme.md

 **Double Easily Extendable:** asset loading done through AssetLoader instance that is backend for loading any ref and can be replaced with your own implementation.
 It is only 5 virtual methods to implement

-**Already Used in Games like:** Sniper League, Animals Happy Run, Cyberstrike **In production on platforms:** iOS, Android, Windows, Linux, Mac
+**Already Used in Games:** Sniper League, Animals Happy Run, Cyberstrike **In production on platforms:** iOS, Android, Windows, Linux, Mac

 **Technical details**